chrisb86/nsupdate/README.md

 - The code is now structured in functions which makes it more maintainable and modular.
 - Backwards compatibility should be given.
 - Avoid using awk and get rid of dependency

+**2021-12-11**

+- Added the possibility to retrieve the WAN IP by a shell command (e.g. SSHing into your router and get the IP of the WAN interface)

 **2020-07-03**